ketronkowski/embabel-agent/README.md

 ## Adding Embabel Agent Framework to Your Project

+### Maven Central Availability

+**Since version 0.2.0**, Embabel Agent Framework is available directly on Maven Central, simplifying dependency management.
+You no longer need to configure custom repositories for stable releases.

+---

 ### Maven

+#### For version 0.2.0 and above (Recommended)

-The easiest way is to add the Embabel Spring Boot starter dependency to your `pom.xml`:
+Simply add the Embabel Spring Boot starter dependency to your `pom.xml`:

 ```xml
 <dependency>
     <groupId>com.embabel.agent</groupId>
     <artifactId>embabel-agent-starter</artifactId>